Library Resources Workshop

 Bib Lab (WAL-3650)

 Register online at https://wallacecenter.rit.edu/events/register/index.cfm?eid=8486

 Any registration questions can be referred to me directly.
 Thanks for your help with publicizing these events!
 I look forward to meeting some of our new graduate students in early September.

 Watch graduate students woo the audience with a compelling discourse as they present their research in 3 minutes with the help of just 1 slide.
 Fast, fun and smart is how we describe the 3 minute Graduate Presentation competition.
 Do join us for the finals to cheer the young budding researchers of RIT.

 Come meet fellow graduate students during a fun friday evening full of music and food as you kick-off your weekend.

 Students will learn the basics of presentation design and delivery appropriate for a three-minute presentation.
 Dr. Kelly Norris Martin and Professor Elizabeth Reeves O’Connor of the School of Communication will cover the importance of organizing the presentation, projecting a clear and enthusiastic delivery, best practices for making an impact through audience engagement, and tips for managing anxiety.
 Graduate and undergraduate students are welcome.

 This workshop is geared toward those graduate students planning to defend a thesis or dissertation in May or August.
-Library staff members will lead the workshop informing you of the requirements for submitting print and electronic copies of your final work.
-They will discuss how and where to submit in print and electronically as well as where your electronic work will be available for the world to view and download!
+Library staff members will lead the workshop informing you of the requirements for submitting your final work.
+They will discuss how and where to submit as well as where your electronic work will be available for the world to view and download!
 They will also discuss how to apply for an embargo of your work if necessary.
-This is a great opportunity to ask questions about title pages, signatures, abstracts, costs, editing, and general guidelines.
+This is a great opportunity to ask questions about title pages, signatures, abstracts, print binding, costs, editing, and general guidelines.
 Attending this workshop will help you understand all the steps in the process and will make a very stressful time in your graduate career proceed smoothly.